 We feel that it is very important that the event and organisation are user-led and that decisions are made by disabled people.
 The organisation remains run by a Committee, made up of local disabled people and some disabled advisory non-voting members.

 Our first festival in 2017 was a ground-breaking day as it was the first Disability Pride event in the country.
-We are all really excited to be holding our second event in 2018.
+We have now proudly held our second event in 2018.

 If you would like to view our constitution, please see here.